Committal proceedings

 At a committal hearing, a magistrate will decide whether there is enough evidence to support a conviction for the offence/s charged.

 The prosecution will call witnesses, where leave has been granted at the committal mention, for cross-examination by the defence.
 Other evidence will be tendered to the court in written form.
-See the witnesses page if you are summonsed to a committal hearing to give evidence.
+See the witnesses page if you are summoned to a committal hearing to give evidence.

 The defence may also call witnesses to give evidence and at the end of all the evidence, the defence may make a submission to the court in relation to the strength of the evidence.